 Optional steps in the procedure are indicated in brackets.

 The Court of Justice of the European Union is the judicial institution of the European Union and of the European Atomic Energy Community (Euratom).
-It is made up of three courts: the Court of Justice, the General Court and the Civil Service Tribunal.
-Their primary task is to examine the legality of European Union measures and ensure the uniform interpretation and application of European Union law.
+It is made up of two courts: the Court of Justice and the General Court.
+Their primary task is to examine the legality of EU measures and ensure the uniform interpretation and application of EU law.

 The Court has also recognised the principle of the liability of Member States for breach of EU law which, first, plays an important part in consolidating the protection of the rights conferred on individuals by EU provisions and, secondly, may contribute to more diligent application of EU provisions by Member States.
 Infringements committed by Member States are thus likely to give rise to obligations to pay compensation which may, in some cases, have serious repercussions on their public funds.
 Moreover, any breach of EU law by a Member State may be brought before the Court and, where a judgment finding such an infringement is not complied with, the Court can order payment of a periodic penalty and/or a fixed sum.
 However, if measures transposing a directive are not notified to the Commission, it may propose that the Court impose a pecuniary penalty on a Member State, once the initial judgment establishing a failure to fulfil obligations has been delivered